crts314/EJNotes/chapter4.md

 It is possible to assign a value to a property expression with the `=` operator.
 This will replace the property’s value if it already existed or create a new property on the object if it didn’t.

+If we try to access a property that doesn't exist, we get `undefined`.

 `delete` is a unary operator that, when applied to an object property, removes the named property from the object.

 `in` is a binary operator that, when applied to a string and an object, produces true if and only if the object has a property named as the string.